 Please contact Human Resource Services at 719.502.2600 if you have any questions regarding the Americans With Disabilities Act.

-The Colorado Community College System (CCCS) and Pikes Peak State College is committed to assuring equal employment opportunity and access to services, programs, and activities.
+The Colorado Community College System (CCCS) and Pikes Peak State College are committed to assuring equal employment opportunity and access to services, programs, and activities.
 In all aspects of the application and employment process, decisions shall be made based on merit, competence, performance, and business need without regard to race, color, religion, sex, disability, age, sexual orientation, gender identity or expression, pregnancy, creed, ancestry, national origin, marital status, genetic information, or military status, or any other protected status, in accordance with applicable law.
 All personnel responsible for employment decisions and the development and implementation of programs or activities are expected to support this commitment and give their cooperation to assure their individual conduct is in alignment with the CCCS commitment to equal opportunity.

 The College has designated Kim Hennessy, Vice President for Human Resource Services, as Title IX Compliance/Equal Opportunity Officer with the responsibility to coordinate its civil rights compliance activities and grievance procedures under Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Title II of the Americans with Disabilities Act.
 For information, contact Kim Hennessy, Vice President for Human Resource Services, at 5675 South Academy Blvd, Colorado Springs, CO 80906 or at (719) 502.2600.